kaist-cp/hazardflow/doc/docs/tutorial/masked_merge.md

 * We use `u32` as the actual payload type for demonstrating a more concrete example.
 * We also set the number of ingress interfaces as 5, the same as the queue size.
 * `fifo_s.inner` is the inner elements of the queue.
-* We `fold` the queue:
+* We `fold` the inner elements of the queue:
   * The initializer is a Boolean array with all elements as `false` of size 5.
-  * The index of the array indicates the index of the ingress interfaces.
+  * The index of the initializer array indicates the index of the ingress interfaces.
   * We iterate through all the elements within the queue and set the accumulator's value at the index in each queue element to `true`.
   * The final result indicates which ingress interfaces are present in the current queue.
 * We send back this resolver to the Masked Merge combinator to make decision for choosing the next ingress interface.